yashchamria/AlgorithmSpecialization/readme.md

 Course 03 - Greedy Algorithms, Minimum Spanning Trees, and Dynamic Programming:

 Day 1: Implemented a greedy algorithm to schedule jobs in the most optimal way possible based on job priority and completion time.
 The running time is O(nlogn).
+Implemented Prim's eager algorithm to find the minimum spanning tree using the min heap to store the vertex and the lowest edge cost to get there as the key.
+The running time is O(ElogV).